mjpriyanshu/Cognizant_Digital_Nurture_5.0_Java_FSE/Week 2/SpringBoot_JPA_Hibernate/Readme.md

-# Spring Data JPA & Hibernate - ORM Learn
+# Spring Boot • Spring Data JPA • Hibernate ORM

-A simple Spring Boot project demonstrating the fundamentals of **Spring Boot**, **Spring Data JPA**, and **Hibernate ORM** by connecting a Java application with a MySQL database.

-This project is developed as a series of hands-on exercises where each exercise builds upon the previous one, gradually implementing CRUD operations, Query Methods, and Object Relational Mapping (ORM).
+A hands-on project demonstrating the fundamentals of **Spring Boot**, **Spring Data JPA**, and **Hibernate ORM** using **MySQL**.
+The project is developed module by module, where each module builds upon the previous one and introduces new concepts such as CRUD operations, Query Methods, and Object-Relational Mapping (ORM).

 ---